ivandamg/ComparisonBacterialSystems/README.md

 # ComparisonBacterialSystems

-Analysis of different bacterials systems like the Type VI secretion system.
+Analysis of the Type VI secretion system.
 Between two strains.

 # Obtention of gene sequences involved in the type VI secretion system